 In January 2018, EGS launched a new interactive website charging that Russian operatives had given money to the NRA in an effort to boost Republican Donald Trump’s presidential campaign against Hillary Clinton.
 “For years,” said EGS president John Feinblatt, “the NRA cozied up to Moscow, even as Russia meddled in our elections.
 Now they won’t answer any questions about it.”

 After a February 14, 2018 mass shooting in which a deranged gunman killed 17 people at Marjory Stoneman Douglas High School in Parkland, Florida, EGS urged its supporters to follow a “Five Action Plan” designed to maximize support for Democrats in the upcoming mid-term congressional elections later that year.
 The five action items identified by EGS were: (1) “Pledge to vote on gun safety”; (2) “Research how much money local officials have accepted from the National Rifle Association”; (3) “Register friends to vote”; (4) “Force candidates to go on the record about gun policy through a provided candidate questionnaire”; and (5) “Urge people who are involved to run for office themselves.”

-In February 2018 as well, EGS teamed up with Giffords.org and NextGen America in a voter-registration campaign targeting high-school students, a demographic that could be relied upon to vote heavily Democratic.
-Billionaire Tom Steyer made an initial contribution of $1 million to help fund this initiative.
+In early 2018 as well, EGS teamed up with Giffords.org and NextGen America to initiate a voter-registration campaign targeting high-school students, a demographic that could be relied upon to vote heavily Democratic.
+Billionaire Tom Steyer made an initial contribution of $1 million to help fund this endeavor.

 In September 2018, EGS launched a $5 million digital ad campaign aimed at unseating incumbent Republicans in 15 key congressional races in the November midterm elections.

 Also in September 2018, EGS partnered with Levi Strauss & Company to start a million-dollar campaign to pressure Members of Congress into outlawing all private gun sales aside from those made in retail establishments.